Bandit Social Learning with Exploration Episodes: Introduction

 Most notable \emph{positive} results for \Greedy focus on linear contextual bandits (\ie bandit problems in which a \emph{context vector} is revealed before each round, and rewards are linear in this vector). \Greedy achieves near-optimal regret rates if the context vectors are sufficiently diverse or smoothed \citep{kannan2018smoothed,bastani2017exploiting,Greedy-Manish-18}.
-In a different direction, \Greedy is also known to attain $o(T)$ regret in various scenarios with a very large number of near-optimal arms \citep{Bayati-nips20,Jedor-Greedy21}. \citet{StructuredGreedy-neurips25} derives ``asymptotic success" (\ie sublinear regret) for various reward structures in contextual bandit, and in fact characterizes asymptotic failure vs success for arbitrary finite structures.
+In a different direction, \Greedy is also known to attain $o(T)$ regret in various scenarios with a very large number of near-optimal arms \citep{Bayati-nips20,Jedor-Greedy21}. \citet{StructuredGreedy-neurips25} derives ``asymptotic success" (\ie sublinear regret) for various reward structures in contextual bandits, and in fact characterizes asymptotic failure vs success for arbitrary finite structures.

-An explicit connection between exploitation and social-learning dynamics of self-interested agents have been made in \citet{Kremer-JPE14,Che-13}, albeit from a different perspective.
-Instead of studying a \emph{given} learning dynamics, they designed platform interventions to change the dynamics and incentivize the agents to explore.
-The follow-up work on ``incentivized exploration" is summarized in \citet{IncentivizedExploration-chapter}.
+An explicit connection between exploitation in a bandit-like environment and social-learning dynamics of self-interested agents is made in \citet{Kremer-JPE14,Che-13} and the subsequent the literature on \emph{incentivized exploration} \citep{IncentivizedExploration-chapter}.
+The perspective is different, though: instead of studying a \emph{given} learning dynamics induced by self-interested behavior, they design interventions to change the dynamics and incentivize the agents to explore.

-The line of work on ``strategic experimentation'' (starting from \citet{Bolton-econometrica99,Keller-econometrica05}, see \citet{Horner-survey16} for a survey) studies long-lived agents facing the same bandit problem and observing actions and rewards of one another.
-While each agent can make multiple decisions, like in our model, their scenario is quite different: the agents live forever and act in parallel (arriving at random times). \footnote{The technicalities are different, too: one of the two arms is known, and rewards are time-discounted.} In particular, learning failures cannot happen, essentially because each agent alone can eventually learn the best arm.
+The line of work on ``strategic experimentation'', starting from \citet{Bolton-econometrica99,Keller-econometrica05}, see \citet{Horner-survey16} for a survey, studies long-lived agents facing the same bandit problem and observing actions and rewards of one another.
+While each agent can make multiple decisions, like in our model, their scenario is quite different: the agents live forever and act in parallel (arriving at random times).
+In particular, learning failures cannot happen, essentially because each agent alone can eventually learn the best arm.
+The technicalities are different, too: one of the two arms is known, and rewards are time-discounted.
 The agents engage in a complex repeated game where they explore but prefer to free-ride on others.
 The focus is on how much exploration happens in the equilibria of this game.